Change Agent — Coach — Communicator. Bringing years of experience, humor, and research to facilitate collaboration and advance critical issues.

 Webinar for Workforce Magazine "Creating LGBT Inclusive Workplaces"

 Grand Rounds at Massachusetts General Hospital, Neurology Department

 Brigham and Women's Hospital Research Assistants "Improv Skills for Leadership Development"

 Dunkin' Brands HQ "Everyday LGBTQ Inclusion at Work"

 HubSpot "LGBT Inclusive Workplaces"

-Governor's Academy "Creating LGBT Inclusive High School Communities"
+Governor's Academy, Newbury, MA: "Creating LGBT Inclusive High School Communities"

 Workforce Live "Creating LGBT Inclusive Workplaces"

 "Having Jessica Halem speak at Dunkin' about LGBTQ inclusion is probably our best investment in diversity yet," Anne Fajon, Corporate Social Responsibility